movidius/ncappzoo/networks/semantic_segmentation_adas_0001/README.md

 ### make deps
 Builds all of the dependencies needed to run the sample.

-### make default_model
-Compiles an IR file from a default model to be used when running the sample.

 ### make install-reqs
 Checks required packages that aren't installed as part of the OpenVINO installation.